Follow the bulldozer.

-Neal explains that weather conditions in Puerto Rico make installing roofs difficult.
+Bear explains that weather conditions in Puerto Rico make installing roofs difficult.
 Ever-present humidity and rain can cause the roof covering to delaminate (separate from the decking below) during installation.
 This significantly impairs the roof's integrity, especially when faced with strong winds.

-"We worked with the local government and our clients to make them aware of the exposure and what a big loss could look like in the event of a major hurricane," Neal adds.
+"We worked with the local government and our clients to make them aware of the exposure and what a big loss could look like in the event of a major hurricane," Bear adds.
 "We felt we had a real opportunity to impact the resilience of the whole island by installing robust roofing systems that would be able to withstand very high wind speeds."

-But, Neal explains, some of the products FM Global recommended weren't readily available on the island.
+But, Bear explains, some of the products FM Global recommended weren't readily available on the island.
 So, FM Global partnered with manufacturers, roof installers and its own FM Approvals to get the right products to the island.
 It also worked to promote installation techniques that limited the effects of humidity and rain.

 "The place is like a fortress.
 If we ever get another hurricane like Maria, I’m coming here."Frank Rodriguez, head of site operations in Puerto Rico, Mylan